Sparkier/visPositions/README.md

 # visPositions

-A collection of open positions in the visualization community.
+A collection of open job positions in the visualization community.